Lady Liberty has been featured on United States coins since the 1700s.

-She has seen many changes over the decades, as social culture has changed.
+She has appeared many different ways on U.S. coins over the decades — as social culture has changed.

 The number of stylistic changes that Miss Liberty has gone through over the years is interesting to note:

 - She has worn headdresses, caps, and crowns.

 - She has worn flowing gowns, tight blouses, and even no upper body clothing at all.